PDAL/PDAL/doc/stages/readers.slpk.rst

     Example: ``--readers.slpk.dimensions="rgb, intensity"``

-lod
+depth
-    This is the density of the points in the nodes that will be selected during the read.
-A density of 0 will select any nodes with a density calculated to be between 0 and 0.5.
-A higher density means the same extents will be looked at, but more points within thos bounds will be viewed.
-This number may change between files.
+    The depth refers to the depth of the node tree that the user would like to see data from.
+This essentially alters the viewed resolution.
+This will select the highest resolution closest to the depth selected.
+0 represents the 0th depth of the tree, and the minimum resolution of the data.
+Selecting nothing here will output the highest resolution in every node subtree.
-    Example: ``--readers.slpk.lod=2``
+    Example: ``--readers.slpk.depth=2``

 .. _Scene Layer Packages (SLPK): https://github.com/Esri/i3s-spec/blob/master/format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md#_8_1
 .. _I3S: https://pdal.io/readers.i3s.html